How to Make Zipper Tabs

-Here's a little how-to for any sewing enthusiast who'd like their zipper bags to have a professional look - without a lot of work.
 Learn how to shorten a zipper and then sew fabric tabs to each end of the zipper to give it some more color and style.
-And you won't believe how easy it is!
+I used it in this popular coin purse pattern, and it made a huge difference!

 - a (longer than needed) standard nylon coil zipper